 Financing the Movie

 Financing for the controversial film came from the cast because they wanted to do the movie.
 Skogland feels fortunate she worked with such a stellar cast.
-Linda Fiorentino, Wesley Snipes, and Oliver Platt made it clear that they helped from a financial side.
+Linda Fiorentino, Wesley Snipes, and Oliver Platt made it clear that they helped from the financial side.
 “To Lions Gate credit, they did not try and temper the issue of gun control at all.
 I had no idea that John Feltheimer, who runs Lionsgate (at the time of the interview), is very much a gun control advocate.
 It was just one of those happy coincidences of fate.”

 Working with Wesley Snipes